ramsdell/chase/README.md

 ```

-A run of the chase program produces the following output.
+A run of Chase produces the following output.

 ```
 $ chase cm.gl